 The story is well-documented everywhere, there’s even a U of T business case about the subject.
 But I’ll give a brief summary: when Dave Carrol complained to United that baggage carriers mishandled his precious guitar, they pretty much ignored him and brushed his problem aside.
 Many frustrating calls and dealings with bemused personel later, Carrol decided to vent on social media by making a video:

-The was the snafu that inspired this post.
+This was the was the snafu that inspired this very post.
 Although it’s been nearly 3 years since United Airlines broke musician Dave Carrol’s guitar, the incident motivated other companies to reevaluate the way they handle crises on social media.
 The whole incident has spawned a book deal and speaking engagements for Mr. Carrol plus a permanent place for United on everybody’s Social Media Wall of Shame.

 Lesson: Hell hath no fury like a musician scorned.